aldomym/stemtutor-website/content/blog/on-the-length-of-a-degree-of-longitude-and-latitude/index.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 How long is a degree of latitude?
 How long is a degree of longitude?
-This are questions someone may have asked when reading about longitude and latitude.
+These are questions someone may have asked when reading about longitude and latitude.
 With the help of spherical geometry, these questions can be answe red.

 ## Length of a degree of latitude (modeling the Earth as a perfect sphere)